 On this page, you will find all the information you need to get started with the LEGO Mindstorms EV3 robot, better understand the different kits and versions, and find answers to all your questions!
 This page will evolve, depending on the questions that many of you ask us.

-Robot Advance is the official distributor in France of LEGO Education products: contact us for more information on the possibilities and use in schools or not, of LEGO Mindstorms EV3 Education and LEGO Mindstorms EV3 Home products.
+Robot Advance is reseller of LEGO Education products: contact us for more information on the possibilities and use in schools or not, of LEGO Mindstorms EV3 Education and LEGO Mindstorms EV3 Home products.

 The main evolutions of the LEGO Mindstorms EV3 are concentrated in the intelligent EV3 brick:

 On the software side, there are many new developments to be noted.
 Go to the software section EV3 for more details.

 No. The LEGO Mindstorms NXT range (in its educational version only) will still be supported by LEGO Education for 2 years from the release of the EV3 (August 2013).

 The LEGO Mindstorms EV3 (Home) kit is more oriented towards toy robots than robotics.
 Thus the included LEGO Technic sensors and parts are not the same as for the EV3 Education kit.
 The software is provided free of charge, but with all the features that may be of interest to a teacher.
 Finally, the LEGO Mindstorms EV3 battery is missing from the kit.

 This kit is intended for teachers.
 Compared to the LEGO Mindstorms EV3 Home kit, it contains more LEGO technic parts, as well as a rechargeable battery (charger not included).
 The software is sold separately.
 The infrared beacon disappears in favour of an additional contact sensor, as well as a gyro sensor.

 The construction models offered vary from one kit to another.
 They are included in digital format in the corresponding software.